DJustice23/personal-site/docs/roadmap.md

 # Roadmap

-This site has been a work in progress since 2014.
-I have tried to make updates to reflect a) my knowledge of web development and b) current best practices.
-It will continue to evolve a as a WIP guided by the following design goals.
+This site continues to evolve alongside current best practices.
+Planned work is guided by the design goals documented in this repository.

 ## Future Direction